OFS/ofs.github.io/docs/hw/f2000x/dev_guides/afu_dev/ug_dev_afu_ofs_f2000x.md

 This document is organized as follows:

 - Description of design flow
-- Interfaces and functionality provided in the Agilex® 7 FPGAs SoC Attach FIM
+- Interfaces and functionality provided in the Agilex™ 7 FPGAs SoC Attach FIM
 - Setup of the AFU Development environment
 - Synthesize the AFU example
 - Testing the AFU example on the IPU Platform F2000X-PL card